-How does my letter author get his/her letter to AMCAS?
+How does my letter author get his/her letter to the AMCAS program?

-Your letter author can forward your letter to AMCAS in one of the following ways:
+Your letter author can forward your letter to the AMCAS program in one of the following ways:

 For more detailed information for letter authors including how to send letters please visit the AMCAS How to Apply - Letters of Evaluation page.